ceedee666/systems-integration/lab/connect-to-integration-suit.md

 ### Step 3: Create Secrets for OAuth

 Navigate to the Monitor section of the integration suite an click on `Security Material`.
-Create a new secret with the name `erp-api-cc`.
+Create a new secret of type OAuth2 Client Credentials with the name `erp-api-cc`.

 - The token service URL is the URL of the authentication service followed by `/oauth/token`.
 - Fill in the client id and client secret and don't change the other values.